Q: Who is eligible to apply for Argonne Training Program on Extreme-Scale Computing (ATPESC)?

 Q: I plan to take some personal time before and/or after attending ATPESC.
 Is funding available for the additional travel days?

 A: ATPESC cannot fund personal time.
 Therefore, a cost comparison would need to be processed through our travel department to determine the difference in cost (personal days to travel days).
 If the cost is higher due to your personal days, then you would need to book your own flights and we could reimburse you for the cost of the travel days.
-ATPESC covers round trip flight transportation within the U.S. (includes transportation to/from U.S. airports), hotel room and meals (no meals Saturday, Aug 5 pm or Sunday, Aug 6).
+ATPESC covers round trip flight transportation within the U.S. (includes transportation to/from U.S. airports), hotel room and meals (exceptions will be listed in the registration page).
 Note: ATPESC only covers the hotel night before the training start date for all east coast (within U.S.) and foreign nationals (outside the U.S.) for attendees and lecturers.

 Q: Can I arrange my own flights?

-A: If you would like to be reimbursed for your flight costs, ATPESC support will need to arrange your travel through their travel department.
+A: If you would like ATPESC to cover your airfare, ATPESC support will need to arrange your travel through their travel department.
 When registering please give your flight preferences.

 Q: Does ATPESC reimburse for airport parking at my hometown or non-U.S. home airport?